augmented-os/augmented-os/docs/architecture/components/business_store_service/overview.md

 ## Key Responsibilities

-* **Tenant Schema Management**: Create and update PostgreSQL schemas and tables according to tenant-provided JSON Schemas, ensuring each tenant’s data model is correctly implemented in the database.
+* **Tenant Schema Management**: Create and update PostgreSQL schemas and tables according to tenant-provided JSON Schemas, ensuring each tenant's data model is correctly implemented in the database.
 * **Data Persistence & Retrieval**: Provide APIs to **create, read, update, delete (CRUD)** business records (like invoices, customers) in a tenant-isolated manner, including support for bulk import/export.
 * **Security Enforcement**: Enforce RLS policies using `tenant_id` and manage encryption of sensitive fields (both at rest and in transit) using keys and roles from the Auth Service.
-* **Semantic Querying**: Accept data queries that leverage vector embeddings (via pgvector) to perform semantic similarity searches on textual data within a tenant’s records.
+* **Semantic Querying**: Accept data queries that leverage vector embeddings (via pgvector) to perform semantic similarity searches on textual data within a tenant's records.
 * **Integration Support**: Work in concert with other services – e.g., validate new tenant schemas via the Validation Service, log actions to the Observability Service, and process periodic tasks (like summarizing records) triggered by the Task Execution Service.

 ## Architecture Diagram